vdsou/robson-bot/README.md

 # Hey, there

-This project is **Robson** Project, a discord bot who can do some simple things, which make me and my friends happy while hanging on discord.
+This is the **Robson** Project, a discord bot who can do a few things on discord servers.

 ## He can